Is American English Going To Take Over British English Completely? - Slashdot

 But the more educated of the Indian immigrants were brought up on a steady diet of Wren and Martin, which even the Brits will recoil in horror when the see it.

-Suppose if these Wren and Martin crowd gets go
+Suppose if these Wren and Martin crowd gets going, English willl go back to 1900s.

 Re: (Score:2)